Skip to content

 In vitro evaluation

-• Transduction efficiency of viral vector
+• Transduction efficiency of viral vector by live fluoresence imaging (or flow cytometry for RPE)

-• Cell viability assessment
+• Cell viability assessment for safety prediction

-• Therapeutic efficacy
+• Therapy efficacy

 Models

-• Human retinal organoids
+• Human retinal organoids (RPE)

-• Human retinal pigment epithelial (RPE) cells
+• Human retinal pigment epithelial cells (RPE)

 Timeline